bernedom/SI/doc/code-quality-tools.md

 # Note about coverage metrics

 Since most of the tests are done using `constexpr` the coverage returns less than what is actually covered.
-By replacing all `constexpr` with `const` and running cmake with `-DCATCH_CONFIG_RUNTIME_STATIC_REQUIRE`  the coverage result is useable.
+By replacing all `constexpr` with `const` and running cmake with `-DCATCH_CONFIG_RUNTIME_STATIC_REQUIRE`  the coverage result is usable.

 ## How to run lcov